benyakirten/benyakir-writes/README.md

 > 10/23/2021: Added some memoization.
 A lot of extraneous stuff gets painted for reasons I'm not sure yet.
 I'll have to investigate.
 > 12/5/2021 (pt.
 1): Changed the sidebar to become just an icon on mobile when it's closed (to save screen space, inspired by me browsing elixirschool.com).
 I also updated gatsby to v4.3, not of my volition but because my WP plugin stopped working.
 > 12/5/2021 (pt.
 2):  Added github action because Travis CI no longer wants to let me test for free.
 Also changed the SyntaxHighlighter unit test and now put in a timer to measure how long static generation for search indexing takes.
+> 12/6/2021: Remove travis workflow
+> 12/10/2021: A lot of UI updates and adding day/night/customizable themes
+>> 1. The clickable part of the sidebar now should not exceed the sidebar
+>> 2. IconGrid is now a grid instead of a flexbox
+>> 3. Added a useValidation hook and changed past self-contained validation to use it
+>> 4. Project Cards are now divided into two parts with fixed widths
+>> 5. The Logo is now a div with a mask of the SVG.
+That way I can change the fill without having to use an svg tag.
+>> 6. Change text inputs and textareas to have a border, not an outline.
+>> 7. Pagination now sets all items within it to a certain width instead of cards specifically having that width
+>> 8. A lot of color variables have been rendered useless and been replaced by color themes - they will be removed soo
+>> 9. A new day/night toggle is available on the sidebar.
+>> 10. To accomplish this, I added redux.
+For testing, I added a wrapper and removed most snapshots because snapshot testing isn't great in the first place.
+DownArrow is the only component that still uses it.
+The wrapper must include the Layout component since it contains the theme settings for the styled components.
+Long story short, all unit tests that required a certain button or image now have to contend with another button or image.